phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/security-privacy-stragety/security-privacy-stragety.md

     - aside from metadata, this makes it potentially even more secure than alleged zero-knowledge but closed source providers
   - allows mixed operation as well, e.g. store media unencrypted to benefit from Google Photos features, but encrypt the rest
   - usually preserves inherent features of the cloud service like file versioning but also not aways (e.g. file previews)
+  - E.g. UK banning ADP beginning 2025 [^uk_adp] is a good usecase example for cryptomator

 #### File encryption